Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Another shift happens inside the training environment.

 Earlier squads focus heavily on learning skills, developing all strokes and building enjoyment of the sport.
-As swimmers progress they begin to learn the foundations of structured training, which introduces more consistent pacing, aerobic work and race understanding.
+As swimmers progress they begin to learn the foundations of structured training, which introduces aerobic work, pacing discipline and more structured training habits.

 This includes learning how to: